SOLID

 }

-- saveToFile is Persistence Logic (also saving to database or calling an API is persistence)
+• saveToFile handles persistence logic (saving to a database or calling an API is also persistence)

 Business logic: